 The number of calls to the back-end API is a super-important point when designing highly performant frontend architectures.
-If you are being truly RESTful you have one query for a list of resources and then one prefetch request in addition to the query for fetching data for each resource.
+If you are being truly RESTful, you have one query for a list of resources and then one prefetch request in addition to the query for fetching data for each resource.
 Ten resources would result in 11 REST calls, 22 if you count the prefetch requests, minimum.
 With GraphQL you can fetch a complex structure of information and even have multiple queries in one call.
 This results in one API call when GraphQL is done well.
 A game changer compared to REST.

 Outdated API documentation sucks.
-With GraphQL we automatically have the details of our API being generated according to our schema.
-The GraphQL playground allows developers easily to discover the capabilities of the API with autocomplete and schema search.
+With GraphQL, we automatically have the details of our API being generated according to our schema.
+The GraphQL playground allows developers to easily discover the capabilities of the API with autocomplete and schema search.
 The learning curve for the API is reduced.

 Documentation writing requires much less work.
 GraphQL guarantees that the specifics of the API are automatically documented, so you can focus on writing concept-based documentation with a few examples.
 (Such as covering concepts like what is a shape and how it is used.)